matthewmcnew/kpdemo/README.md

 1. Navigate to the Web UI in your browser to watch build service `rebase` all the images that used the previous stack (run image).

-## Demo: JDK Update via Buildpacks
+## Demo: Buildpack update

-1. Navigate to the build service web UI and mark the current `org.cloudfoundry.openjdk` as 'vulnerable'.
+1. Navigate to the build service web UI and mark a buildpack id & version as 'vulnerable'.

-    - Copy the current backpack ID & Version for `org.cloudfoundry.openjdk` from one of the existing images in the visualization.
+    - Copy the current backpack ID & Version for from one of the existing images in the visualization.
     - Click on Setup in the top right corner.
     - Paste the Buildpack ID & Version into the Modal.
     - Click Save.